 You can enable the Close After Navigation option to close the menu panel after item link navigation.
 Also, you can choose the Elementor template for the Header content, Before items content, and After items content.

 What is more, you can upload a custom Toggle Icon, Toggle Opened Icon, Toggle text, show toggle button loader and choose an icon for it, too.

 You can also add Menu back icon, Back text, Dropdown icon, and Dropdown opened icon.
-What is more, you can enable Breadcrumbs, choose divider icon for it, use items icon, items badge, and show item description.
+What is more, you can enable Breadcrumbs, choose a divider icon for it, use the items icon, items badge, and show item description.

 The next section is Toggle Styles.
 In this section, you can choose Icon color, Size, Background color, enable/disable Toggle border settings, and Box shadow settings.
 Also, you can set padding and border radius.